bdsim-collaboration/pymad8/docs/source/data.rst

 MAD8 files can be of different types.
 Twiss files are the main ones but we can also load Rmat files, Chrom files, Envelope files or Survey files

-A file may be loading by constructing a Output instance from a file name :
+A file may be loading by constructing an Output instance from a file name :

 >>> import pymad8
 >>> t = pymad8.Output("myTwissFile")